 10 Steps to Becoming an Exceptional Animator

-I am an artist animator director passionate about creating original content to share knowledge gathered along my 25 year and above career.
+I am an artist animator director, a creative manager passionate about content publishing to facilitate knowledge-share throughout my over 25 year journey with animation.

 When watching animated movies, it is common to wonder: “How does one get to work for these movies?
 It looks like a dream job, working all day creating lovely things.”
 Well, they are right.
 The job of animation is a dream job that largely depends on the magic the animator brings to the screen, eventually making his/her dream come true to be in a dream job.